 and that of 400 years of Shakespeare scholarship, would have to ‘hang more

 praise’ on the dead Poet than ‘niggard truth’would be prepared to ‘impart’

 about his natural worth.
-That modern scholarship can produce books on
+That modern scholarship can produce books only on

 the vague concept of Shakespeare’s ‘genius’ rather than provide a systematic

 account of his philosophy evident in the Sonnets is a fulfillment of the Poet’s